 Over five days, students work together to create a drama-based performance taking on various roles within the theatre-making process.
 We offer one or two week Summer Schools and tailor the focus of each week around two different artforms including music, digital media, spoken word and movement.
 Students also have the chance to take part in visual arts sessions to create scenic elements and props for the final sharing at the end of the week.
 The sessions are under-scored with literacy and numeracy activities and opportunities for students to try out new skills and activities they can continue to pursue at secondary school.

 Between 2012 and 2015 have delivered a successful two-week Summer School in partnership with Oaklands Secondary School.
 Between 2013 and 2016 we also delivered a Summer School at Bishop Challoner Catholic Federation of Schools.
-In 2018 we are working with Central Foundation Girls School.
+In 2018 we worked with Central Foundation Girls School.

 You can read past feedback on the project including impact measurement results here:

 For more information about the project and to discuss running something similar in your school, contact Beccy Allen, Head of Creative Learning at Half Moon.

 Take a look at the photos of the first week of the 2015 Summer School at Oaklands: